Create and manage knowledge articles

 The Created By and Closed By fields are automatically populated with the user who creates or deactivates the feedback record.

-Dynamics 365 automatically calculates the normalized rating based on the following formula: (Rating - Minimum Rating)/ (Maximum Rating - Minimum Rating).
+Dynamics 365 for Customer Engagement automatically calculates the Normalized Rating based on the following formula: (Rating - Minimum Rating)/ (Maximum Rating - Minimum Rating).

 You can also update the owner of the feedback in the flyout.